M&T Bank Corp Has $6.82 Million Stake in Chipotle Mexican Grill, Inc. (NYSE:CMG)

-M&T Bank Corp boosted its stake in Chipotle Mexican Grill, Inc. (NYSE:CMG) by 23.6% in the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 5,487 shares of the restaurant operator’s stock after buying an additional 1,049 shares during the quarter.
-M&T Bank Corp’s holdings in Chipotle Mexican Grill were worth $6,824,000 as of its most recent SEC filing.
+M&T Bank Corp lifted its position in shares of Chipotle Mexican Grill, Inc. (NYSE:CMG) by 23.6% during the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 5,487 shares of the restaurant operator’s stock after purchasing an additional 1,049 shares during the quarter.
+M&T Bank Corp’s holdings in Chipotle Mexican Grill were worth $6,824,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
-Old North State Trust LLC bought a new position in Chipotle Mexican Grill in the 3rd quarter valued at $25,000.
-Exchange Traded Concepts LLC grew its stake in shares of Chipotle Mexican Grill by 733.3% during the 3rd quarter.
-Exchange Traded Concepts LLC now owns 25 shares of the restaurant operator’s stock worth $31,000 after acquiring an additional 22 shares during the period.
-Berman Capital Advisors LLC grew its stake in shares of Chipotle Mexican Grill by 50.0% during the 2nd quarter.
-Berman Capital Advisors LLC now owns 33 shares of the restaurant operator’s stock worth $34,000 after acquiring an additional 11 shares during the period.
-Kore Private Wealth LLC grew its stake in shares of Chipotle Mexican Grill by 90.0% during the 2nd quarter.
-Kore Private Wealth LLC now owns 38 shares of the restaurant operator’s stock worth $39,000 after acquiring an additional 18 shares during the period.
-Finally, Beese Fulmer Investment Management Inc. bought a new position in shares of Chipotle Mexican Grill during the 2nd quarter worth $42,000.
-91.99% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently modified their holdings of the company.
+Gateway Investment Advisers LLC raised its position in shares of Chipotle Mexican Grill by 4.4% during the third quarter.
+Gateway Investment Advisers LLC now owns 213 shares of the restaurant operator’s stock worth $265,000 after purchasing an additional 9 shares during the period.
+World Asset Management Inc raised its position in Chipotle Mexican Grill by 1.2% in the 3rd quarter.
+World Asset Management Inc now owns 730 shares of the restaurant operator’s stock valued at $908,000 after buying an additional 9 shares during the last quarter.
+Fernwood Investment Management LLC raised its position in Chipotle Mexican Grill by 1.1% in the 2nd quarter.
+Fernwood Investment Management LLC now owns 915 shares of the restaurant operator’s stock valued at $963,000 after buying an additional 10 shares during the last quarter.
+YHB Investment Advisors Inc. raised its position in Chipotle Mexican Grill by 2.5% in the 3rd quarter.
+YHB Investment Advisors Inc. now owns 410 shares of the restaurant operator’s stock valued at $510,000 after buying an additional 10 shares during the last quarter.
+Finally, Berman Capital Advisors LLC raised its position in Chipotle Mexican Grill by 50.0% in the 2nd quarter.
+Berman Capital Advisors LLC now owns 33 shares of the restaurant operator’s stock valued at $34,000 after buying an additional 11 shares during the last quarter.
+91.99% of the stock is currently owned by institutional investors.

 Chipotle Mexican Grill (NYSE:CMG) last posted its quarterly earnings results on Wednesday, October 21st.
-The restaurant operator reported $3.76 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.44 by $0.32.
+The restaurant operator reported $3.76 earnings per share for the quarter, topping the consensus estimate of $3.44 by $0.32.
 Chipotle Mexican Grill had a return on equity of 16.70% and a net margin of 4.08%.
-The business had revenue of $1.60 billion for the quarter, compared to analyst estimates of $1.59 billion.
-During the same period last year, the company earned $3.82 EPS.
-Chipotle Mexican Grill’s revenue for the quarter was up 14.1% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Chipotle Mexican Grill, Inc. will post 10.97 earnings per share for the current fiscal year.
+The company had revenue of $1.60 billion during the quarter, compared to the consensus estimate of $1.59 billion.
+During the same quarter in the prior year, the company earned $3.82 EPS.
+The firm’s quarterly revenue was up 14.1% compared to the same quarter last year.
+On average, analysts predict that Chipotle Mexican Grill, Inc. will post 10.97 EPS for the current fiscal year.

-Several research analysts have recently weighed in on CMG shares.
-Stephens increased their price target on Chipotle Mexican Grill from $780.00 to $1,200.00 and gave the stock an “equal weight” rating in a research note on Thursday, July 23rd.
-BTIG Research increased their price target on Chipotle Mexican Grill from $1,375.00 to $1,450.00 and gave the stock a “buy” rating in a research note on Thursday, October 22nd.
-Royal Bank of Canada increased their price target on Chipotle Mexican Grill from $1,250.00 to $1,320.00 and gave the stock a “sector perform” rating in a research note on Monday, October 19th.
-Jefferies Financial Group increased their price target on Chipotle Mexican Grill from $1,100.00 to $1,200.00 and gave the stock a “hold” rating in a research note on Thursday, October 22nd.
-Finally, Robert W. Baird raised their target price on Chipotle Mexican Grill from $1,350.00 to $1,600.00 and gave the stock an “outperform” rating in a research note on Tuesday, September 15th.
-One research analyst has rated the stock with a sell rating, seventeen have issued a hold rating, sixteen have given a buy rating and one has issued a strong buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and an average target price of $1,297.14.
+CMG has been the subject of a number of analyst reports.
+Argus increased their price target on Chipotle Mexican Grill from $1,350.00 to $1,460.00 in a research report on Friday, October 23rd.
+Sanford C. Bernstein increased their price target on Chipotle Mexican Grill from $1,300.00 to $1,600.00 and gave the company an “outperform” rating in a research report on Tuesday, August 25th.
+Robert W. Baird increased their price target on Chipotle Mexican Grill from $1,350.00 to $1,600.00 and gave the company an “outperform” rating in a research report on Tuesday, September 15th.
+Deutsche Bank Aktiengesellschaft increased their price target on Chipotle Mexican Grill from $1,155.00 to $1,235.00 and gave the company a “hold” rating in a research report on Thursday, October 22nd.
+Finally, Telsey Advisory Group increased their price target on Chipotle Mexican Grill from $1,200.00 to $1,300.00 and gave the company a “market perform” rating in a research report on Tuesday, September 22nd.
+One investment analyst has rated the stock with a sell rating, seventeen have assigned a hold rating, sixteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and an average target price of $1,297.14.

 Chipotle Mexican Grill Company Profile